Home > Specialized Use Cases > Password Protect Apps on Mac: Lock iMessage and Others

 Also, set your Mac to require a password when it wakes from sleep.

-3. Under the General tab, select the checkbox next to the Require password option and choose a period of time such as immediately or 1 minute.
+3. Click the pop-up menu next to the Require password after screen saver begins or display is turned off option and choose a period of time such as immediately or 1 minute.

 This way, your Mac is locked and protected, so are the Messages app and all other stuffs on your Mac.